Project Time: 1 Week 50%

 I decided to create at least 2 different interactable objects.
 Drawbridges which were triggered using panels and interactable chests.
 The bridges were really fun to make and required a lot of testing to make them work as intended.

-The Chests where made by toggling between visibility of one closed and one open chest.
+The Chests where made by toggling between the visibility of one closed and one open chest.
 I also added 2 bright effects from the Inifinty effects pack to give some effect when opening them and hide the shifting of models.

 I also added sounds I customized which I had from previous projects and the internet.